Nilgiri marten

-Description
+Taxonomy

+The Nilgiri marten was described by Thomas Horsfield based on a skin in the museum of the East India Company; it is named after the collector Reynolds Gwatkins.

+Characteristics

 The Nilgiri marten is deep brown from head to rump, with the forequarters being almost reddish, with a bright throat ranging in colour from yellow to orange.
 It has a prominent frontal concavity and is larger than the yellow-throated marten.

 It is about 55-65 cm long from head to vent and has a tail of 40-45 cm.
 It weighs about 2.1 kg.

 Distribution and habitat

-The Nilgiri marten mainly inhabits the shola grassland and high altitude evergreen forests, and occasionally the adjacent mid-altitude moist deciduous forests and commercial plantations, that span the Western Ghats in the South Indian states of Karnataka, Kerala, and Tamil Nadu.
-The marten's English common name is derived from the Nilgiri Hills that form the center of its range, but sightings have been reported as far north as Charmadi Ghat and as far south as the Neyyar and Peppara Wildlife Sanctuaries.
+The Nilgiri marten mainly inhabits the shola grasslands and South Western Ghats montane rain forests, and occasionally the adjacent South Western Ghats moist deciduous forests and commercial plantations, that span the Western Ghats in the South Indian states of Karnataka, Kerala and Tamil Nadu.
+The Nilgiri Hills form the center of its range, but sightings have also been reported in Charmadi Ghat and in the Neyyar and Peppara Wildlife Sanctuaries.

-The species is named after the collector Reynolds Gwatkins who gave a specimen to Colonel W.H.
-Sykes and was described by Thomas Horsfield from the skin in the museum of the East India Company.

-Ecology and behaviour
+Behaviour and ecology

 The Nilgiri marten is diurnal.
 It is mainly arboreal, but descends to the ground occasionally.
-It is omnivorous and preys on birds, small mammals and insects such as cicadas.
+It is omnivorous and preys on birds, small mammals (including the Malabar giant squirrel) and insects such as cicadas.
 It has also been observed feeding on a variety of fruits and seeds.